 MOLST is more than a form.
 Having a thoughtful MOLST discussion that ensures shared medical decision-making is best done using a standardized approach.
 The 8-Step MOLST Protocol was developed in 2005 to help physicians, nurse practitioners, physician assistants and others who are engaged in end-of-life discussions develop a systematic approach to end-of-life discussions that worked for physicians prior to MOLST.

 The following table clarifies current New York State Public Health Law NYSPHL and the nurse practitioner’s authority to participate in the MOLST process and sign MOLST orders.
 This table is accurate as of May 30, 2018.
-Pending legislation may impact this table.
+The 2018 amendments to the health care proxy law do not impact this table.

 |Decision-maker||Can NP Sign the MOLST? (subject to the usual constraints on an NP)||Explanation|